 After COPD is diagnosed, the mainstay of treatment includes stopping smoking (if currently smoking) and the use of inhalers (bronchodilators) to manage symptoms and prevent exacerbations.
 The types of inhalers and their frequency of use depends on the individual person’s severity of symptoms and number of exacerbations.

-Not many supplements have been studied for COPD, and there’s no strong evidence that those that have been studied definitely help. beet-root juice, chlorella, honey, and black seed (black-seed) oil are examples of supplements that have been studied for COPD.
+Not many supplements have been studied for COPD, and there’s no strong evidence that those that have been studied definitely help. beetroot juice, chlorella, honey, and black seed (black seed) oil are examples of supplements that have been studied for COPD.

-A diet high in antioxidant-rich fruit-and-vegetable has been associated with a lower risk of developing COPD, though it is unclear whether this diet will help to manage symptoms.
+A diet high in antioxidant-rich fruit and vegetables has been associated with a lower risk of developing COPD, though it is unclear whether this diet will help to manage symptoms.
 COPD is associated with worsened outcomes in malnourished individuals, such as muscle wasting and reduced exercise capacity, which leads to worsened quality of life and increased mortality risk, so it is especially important to maintain a healthy diet in those with COPD.